Red Zeppelin Winery

 PLACE OF BIRTH: Berkeley CA

-WINE EDUCATION: I’m a UC Berkeley grad, but my wine education is from the University of Bordeaux; that is to say, Professor Emile Peynaud’s classic “Knowing And Making Wine” was first published in English in 1984, the year I entered the wine business.
+WINE EDUCATION: I’m a UC Berkeley grad, but my wine education is from the University of Bordeaux (In My Dreams) that is to say, Professor Emile Peynaud’s classic “Knowing And Making Wine” was first published in English in 1984, the year I entered the wine business.
 I must have read that book at least a dozen times.

 CALIFORNIA WINE JOB BRIEF: Founder and winemaker, Jory Winery: 1986-2003; founder and winemaker, Red Zeppelin Winery, 2003-; founder and winemaker, Stillman Wines, 2001.
 “Stillman” is my first name, and also my father’s, and I save it for special wines that might not fit into the Red Zeppelin portfolio.
 Of course, my dad gets free wine as a royalty payment for the use of his name.
 Ha!

-WINEMAKING PHILOSOPHY: Start with superior grapes, preferably from unusual areas, and don’t screw up.
+WINEMAKING PHILOSOPHY: Start with superior grapes and don’t screw up!
 In the winery, I’m progressive/scientific.
 I’m not an additive freak, but I’m certainly not hands-off.
 Some bugs are great, others are lethal.

 SIGNATURE VARIETAL: Syrah.
-Though I love Riesling, Corton clone Chardonnay and 777 clone Pinot.
+Though I pine for Corton clone Chardonnay and 777 clone Pinot.

 CAREER HIGHLIGHT: Winning the ‘Syrah Shootout’ at Hospice du Rhone last year, with a wine from a vineyard I planned myself, that had a government-approved label showing the death of Elvis Presley.